 Myotonic dystrophy type 1 (DM1) is a rare, autosomal dominant disorder characterized by progressive muscle wasting and weakness.
 While commonly described as a muscle disease, it can also affect the eyes, heart and brain.

 DM1 is a repeat expansion disorder caused by an abnormally expanded section of the DMPK gene, which plays a role in cellular communications within heart, brain and muscle cells.
-The mutated DMPK gene produces an expanded version of DMPK mRNA, which then forms clumps inside cells due to its abnormal length.
+The mutated DMPK gene produces an expanded version of DMPK mRNA, which then forms clumps inside cell nuclei due to its abnormal length.
 These clumps then interfere with the function of many other proteins, leading to the many symptoms associated with this disease.

 There is currently no cure for DM1, and treatment is usually targeted at managing symptoms as much as possible.